The History of Cranmore

 When Schneider’s imprisonment became known in the US, Harvey Gibson immediately had his London representative appeal to the German government for his release.
 Gibson had considerable influence on the German economy by virtue of his chairmanship of the American Committee for the Short Term Creditors of Germany.
 Though details of the negotiations that led to freedom for Schneider are not known to this day, Gibson was able to offer Schneider a 5-year contract that included housing, and in early 1939, Schneider and his family were allowed to leave Europe.
 They arrived in North Conway on February 11, 1939, to a festive welcome under an arch of ski poles held by ESSC juniors.

 Hannes Schneider and his son Herbert skied at Cranmore on the day of their arrival.
 With Hannes Schneider operating the ski school, Cranmore instantly became an important resort in the world of skiing.
 The Schneiders remained in North Conway despite many opportunities in other parts of the U.S. Hannes traveled widely to consult with other developing ski resorts, and on occasion to wartime Washington to consult on the concept of mountain and ski troops, but he had found a home in North Conway and did not look further.
-The log cabin base lodge in the background can still be found within today’s Arlberg Lodge.
+The original log cabin base lodge can still be found within today’s Arlberg Lodge.

 The War Years